bwoostdam/CAD-GRBL-Generator/README.md

 Of course I ran into trouble because of the tool-offset needed (kerf) to produce accurate parts.
 GRBL is limited and does not support the original G-codes for this.
-Thinking it would be easily solvable by using some free application like FreeCAD (which btw I am a big fan of), it turned out that no software was available that met my criteria coming from a CAD background.
+Thinking it would be easily solvable by using some free application like FreeCAD (which btw I am a big fan of), it turned out that no free software was available that met my criteria coming from a CAD background.
 All were/are horribly cumbersome to me.

 So, as I found nothing was available on CAD-platforms I use, and having gained more knowledge over the years, I decided to create my own code.